 There is much to learn in this great sport of boxing that you will never get bored of it.
 You will have like-minded people who feel the passion for the sport.
 There is equipment to master, skills to learn, punches to take and opponents to beat.
 You will be having fun every minute you are in the gym.

 The Fitness and Muscle Growth

 With all the work that goes into the training for boxing, you will never have to worry about fitness.
-You will use muscle groups like anterior and posterior deltoids, biceps, triceps, core, back, and most of your leg muscles.
+You will use muscle groups like anterior and posterior deltoids, biceps, triceps, core, back, and most of your leg muscles too.

 That’s it for now.
-This was only the first step, we will have a whole series of blogs for you; anything and everything you need to know.
+This was only the first step, we will have a whole series of blogs for you; everything you need to know about the world of boxing.
 You should stick with us while you go on your journey to becoming a boxer.

 Subscribe to our blog and get every update right in your inbox.